FraunhoferIWES/foxes/docs/source/models.rst

 Rotor models
 ------------
 Rotor models evaluate the flow field at the rotor and compute ambient rotor equivalent quantities, for example the rotor averaged background wind speed.
-The list of available models and also rotor point visualizations can be found :ref:`in this example<Rotor model visualizations>`.
+The list of available models and also rotor point visualizations can be found :ref:`in this overview<Rotor model visualizations>`.

 Turbine types
 -------------